 Here the records of three entities: Account, Cases, Appointment are plotted on the map.

 Step 3: Check plotted record title & details

 Step 3(A): Quick Details on Hover:

 If you want to see the details of any plotted records, move the mouse cursor over the pushpins of that particular record and then you will get the label with basic details of that pushpin.

 Note: The details you see as you hover over the pushpin can be configured from the Entity Mappings under the Entity to Map.
 You can set the configurations entity wise as well.

-Now, if you want to see a label (title) for plotted data, you can click on the eye icon besides a particular entity to see the label of that particular data.
+Now, if you want to see a label (title) for plotted data, you can click on the eye icon beside a particular entity to see the label of that particular data.

-Step 3: Plot entity on map with search option as territory
+Step 4: Plot entity using ‘territory’ search option

 You can also view records on maps based on Territory.
 By selecting the ‘Territory’ in the search option, you will get the list of Territories in the dropdown menu.